 If you were to turn right instead at the church, in a few meters you would come to the parochial Albergue de Peregrinos San José de Ribamar (+351 252 622 314).

-After reaching the sea once again, turn right on the seaside street called the Avenida dos Banhos.
+After reaching the sea once again, turn right onto the seaside street called the Avenida dos Banhos.
 The Camino walks along this wide avenue, with its own promenade, along the beach called the Praia Redonda.
+Here, the viewing platform with the clock tower is distinctive.

 Continuing to walk north along the Avenida dos Banhos, is the next beach, the Praia da Salgueira.
 Below, you can see the walkway promenade.